DAntyNoel/bookstore-2024Spring/README.md

   </code></pre>
   </details>

-- (Test only, Recommend) Before run the test bash code, it is highly recommended to start a backend in another terminal (introduced in `Use only ` part).
+- (Test only, Recommend) Before run the test bash code, it is highly recommended to start a backend in another terminal (introduced in `Use only` part).
 Afterwards running the test codes will automatically connect to the existing server and you can inspect the communications between them.

 - (Test only) After running the test code, the backend server will **NOT** automatically stop since the shutdown method is deprecated (The shutdown function is therefore useless).
 Please press `Ctrl+C` manually in the backend server.

-### Reports
+### Report

 Instead of raw query languages provided by MongoDB, which is almost the same as a highly embedded python dict, I use the ORM of MongoDB pymongo and successfully transplant from sqlite to [pymongo](https://pypi.org/project/pymongo/).

 #### Databases

-The scrawl script (at `fe/data/scraper.py`) has failed, and I write a new scraper with BeautifulSoup (at `./scraper_new.py`).
+The [old scrawl script](./fe/data/scraper.py) has failed, and I write a [new scraper](./scraper_new.py) with BeautifulSoup.
 The new scraper script supports to get book information and save into MongoDB or SQLite, but modify or remove some columns such as `tags`, `pub_year`, `contents` due to the lack of such information, so it can not use directly in this test bash codes, which means you can **NOT** directly replace `fe/data/book_lx.db` with the new generated `scraper.db`.
+But to run the new scraper with param specified to write in MongoDB, the program can run successfully based on the newly scraped information of books.

 The transform is under plan.
 If you really want to test with another database, please download from [baidu netdisk](https://pan.baidu.com/s/1bjCOW8Z5N_ClcqU54Pdt8g) with password `hj6q`.

 #### Test Results

 The last test results saved in [`./htmlcov-2024-6-8`](./htmlcov-2024-6-8/index.html).
 All tests pass but with a coverage rate only 50%.
 It is because I realized a lot of surrogate functions that will be use in order to function as a real bookstore system, such as `show user info`, `delete book info`, `update book info` and so on.
-These are actually part of the CSDN Project II.
+Since it is not required in the homework, I just keep them here without test codes.

-#### Features
+#### User Test

-Every functions and statements have their usage documentation in [`doc` folder](./doc), and has a relative usertest code in [`usertest` folder](./usertest).
+Every functions and statements have their usage documentation in [`doc` folder](./doc), and has a relative [`usertest` code](./usertest).

-##### Usage of usertest code
+##### Usage of `usertest` code

 - Change the directory to `usertest`